 Soft Dove Gray

 You may be surprised, but neutral nail polishes aren’t limited to shades of nude.
-Grey is often an overlooked neutral that feels wholly modern (and just a bit moody)—but without ever daring to overpower your look.
-Choose a gentle dove grey like the one above for a sweet and minimalist vibe, or a darker hue for a slightly edgier feel.
+Gray is often an overlooked neutral that feels wholly modern (and just a bit moody)—but without ever daring to overpower your look.
+Choose a gentle dove gray like the one above for a sweet and minimalist vibe or a darker hue for a slightly edgier feel.